timothyqiu/godot-docs/classes/class_renderingserver.rst

 void **reflection_probe_set_cull_mask** **(** :ref:`RID<class_RID>` probe, :ref:`int<class_int>` layers **)**

 Sets the render cull mask for this reflection probe.
-Only instances with a matching cull mask will be rendered by this probe.
+Only instances with a matching layer will be reflected by this probe.
 Equivalent to :ref:`ReflectionProbe.cull_mask<class_ReflectionProbe_property_cull_mask>`.

 .. rst-class:: classref-item-separator